 - Ensure that there is a learning objective for each critical concept and that it is written at a level of higher-order thinking.

 - Share content-related initiatives with the presenter (for example, past districtwide professional development on phonological awareness if the presenter is providing a workshop on early literacy).
+Share information with participants to help them connect new learning to prior learning.

 - Brainstorm with the presenter, as needed, to design activities that guide participants to practice each critical concept.